cantikapf/IR-study-companion/_chapters/021-international-political-economy/020-merchantilism-liberalism-.md

 ## Core Principles of Mercantilism

-Mercantilism is rooted in theories from the 17th and 18th centuries that link economic activity and state power.
+Mercantilism is rooted in theories from the 17th and 18th centuries that link economic activity and **state power**.
 At its core, mercantilism holds three central propositions:

 - National power and wealth are intricately connected.
 Mercantilists argue that a country's economic and military power are directly tied together.
 They believe that a strong economy is necessary to support military strength and national security.